HUST-EIC-AI-LAB/UCADI/README.md

 We've designed two schemes to upload the parameters to the server:

-1. ***Full Automatically***: If all the processes run successfully and without any error, the parameters will be uploaded to the server after the training process is finished.
+1. ***Full-automatically***: If all the processes run successfully and without any error, the parameters will be uploaded to the server after the training process is finished.

 2. ***Self-automatically***: Otherwise, client could upload the parameters manually, and check if there are any newly aggregated parameters distributed by the server.